Find Affordable College Courses

 Tishomingo, OK

-Murray State College ranked #7 on this year’s Most Popular General Agriculture Associate Degree Schools in the Southwest Region list.
+With a ranking of #7, Murray State College did quite well on this year’s most popular schools for general agriculture students working on their associate degree.
 Murray State College is a small public school located in the rural area of Tishomingo.

 Of the 14 students majoring in agriculture at Murray State College, 36% are male and 64% are female.

-Eastern Oklahoma State College landed the #8 spot in the 2023 rankings for the most popular associate degree general agriculture programs.
+With a ranking of #8, Eastern Oklahoma State College did quite well on this year’s most popular schools for general agriculture students working on their associate degree.
 Eastern is a small public school located in the remote town of Wilburton.

 About 64% of the students majoring in agriculture at the school are women while 36% are male.